CDX Frequently Asked Questions

-No. When a submission file is created within BEEP the file naming convention in Appendix B of the User’s Guide will be generated, but BEEP does not care what the name is for imports.
+BEEP has no file name requirements for imports.
+However, when a file is created within BEEP for submission to the DCOs, the file naming convention in Appendix B of the User’s Guide will be generated.

 BEEP has a built-in class table that automatically places recognized statistical codes where they belong.
 Since the mod field is not reflected for “Below the Mod.” statistical codes, it isn’t visible.
 If the actual WCSTAT import/submission file is viewed the reported mod is reflected.

 Consult DCO statistical plan manuals for approved programs, codes, and reporting instructions, or contact the DCO that sent the criticism.